Food-Health

 The following information is intended to raise awareness and help form a mental picture to manage sugar consumption with more flexibility and mindfulness.

-General Guidelines:
+General Guidelines

 According to studies, the maximum daily sugar intake that may trigger cancer development is approximately:

-- Men: 50 grams per day
+• Men: 50 grams per day

-- Women: 40 grams per day
+• Women: 40 grams per day

 This threshold applies to developed countries such as France, where the standard of living and healthcare is relatively high.
-Crossing these levels increases the risk of cancer and other chronic conditions.
+Crossing these levels increases the Risk of Cancer and other chronic conditions.

 In other countries, such as Canada, the recommended maximum is even lower:

-- Men: 25 grams per day
+• Men: 25 grams per day

-- Women: 20 grams per day
+• Women: 20 grams per day

-Understanding sugar quantities around us can help create a “mental threshold.”
 This is useful when attending parties or celebrations.
-Knowing these limits helps you visualize how much sugar is in each item, and you may start checking ingredients on labels.
-Apps like Yuka can help estimate sugar content by scanning product bar-codes.
+Knowing these limits helps you visualize how much sugar is in each item, and you may start checking ingredients on labels. after some times you realise some sweet are good some other are less.

-This awareness helps highlight that most of the foods we buy are already too sweet.
+This awareness helps to highlight that most of the foods we buy are already too sweet.
 Occasional indulgence is fine, but we must remain cautious depending on our environment and lifestyle.

 Some sweeteners are used as sugar substitutes, but not all are safe.
-Aspartame, for instance, is classified as a possible carcinogen.
+Aspartame, for instance, is classified as a possible “Carcinogen“.
 While certain alternatives can reduce sugar intake, they may not necessarily be healthier depending on the studies.

-Also note: Sugar is everywhere—used like salt for food preservation.
+Also note: Sugar is everywhere, used like salt for food preservation.
 Even canned green beans may contain added sugar, which still contributes to your daily intake.

-Timing Matters:
+Timing Matters

 The time of day sugar is consumed significantly impacts the body.
-Morning sugar intake causes higher glycaemic spikes due to post-fasting reactions.
+Morning sugar intake causes higher Glycaemic spikes due to post-fasting reactions.
 The best time to consume sweets is around 4 PM, or at least after lunch.

-Dark chocolate can be a good treat option—it has a lower impact on blood sugar spikes.
+Dark chocolate can be a good treat option; it has a lower impact on blood sugar spikes.

-Cancer and Cell:
+Cancer and Cell

 All humans have a mix of healthy and potentially defective cells.
 Any person—regardless of age—can develop cancer due to genetics, lifestyle, or cellular mutation.
 However, nutrition and habits play a critical role in reducing risks.

-Vitamin Intake:
+Vitamin Intake

 To understand your vitamin intake, start by reviewing the recommended daily allowances (RDAs) for each vitamin.
 While supplements can help, they are not always the best option.
 A varied, nutrient-rich diet is more sustainable and often more effective.
 (Example: Pulses are a good source of Vitamin B.)

-Try to Include Vegetables in Each Meal:
+Try to Include Vegetables in Each Meal

 Cancer Research UK recommends the following meal structure:

-- 50% vegetables (especially green ones like spinach, broccoli, green beans)
+• 50% vegetables (especially green ones like spinach, broccoli, green beans)

 Grains are often overlooked but are essential for vitamin intake, digestive health, and liver function.